 * ShamefulStrip: After trapping Linda in the girls' bathroom, Wendy orders Jill (dressed as a flenser for Halloween) to "strip the Blubber" and not stop until she has to run down the hall "in her blubbery birthday suit."
 It never gets ''that'' far, but the girls do reveal Linda's undershirt and flowery underpants before letting her off with a lesser humiliation.

 * ShutUpHannibal: Jill ''does'' eventually call Wendy on her bullshit, even if in the end it amounts to little.
+(All it does is cost Wendy her friendship Caroline.)

 * [[TokenGoodTeammate Token Good Classmate]]: Rochelle, who is quiet and stays out of the class' bullying behavior.
+She becomes Jill's new friend at the end of the book.

 * VillainProtagonist: Jill